ippeiishi/PicoPicoDerby/Assets/Document/SystemInstruction.md

 ACCOUNT_MODEL: Strictly one device per account.
 To enforce this, a unique device identifier must be stored in the cloud save data.
 This identifier must be checked before any critical cloud operation (e.g., loading data at startup, saving data manually, or saving on quit) to prevent an invalidated old device from proceeding.
 A successful account recovery on a new device must trigger an update of this identifier in the cloud, thus permanently invalidating the session on the old device.
 UI_FEEDBACK_MODEL: All Button components MUST have a ButtonEnhancer component attached.
 This component is solely responsible for non-logic user feedback:
 Visual Feedback: Automatically handles visual state changes for interactable/non-interactable states.
 Auditory Feedback: Automatically plays a sound on click.
-The sound is determined by the GameObject's name, following the ..._Sound suffix convention (e.g., _OK, _Cancel).
+The sound is determined by the GameObject's name, following the ...Sound suffix convention (e.g., OK, Cancel).
 If the suffix is omitted, a default "Click" sound is played.
 AUDIO_MODEL: The AudioManager uses a string-based dictionary (Dictionary<string, AudioClip>) to manage and play sound effects.
 This allows for scalable sound management where new sounds can be added via the Inspector without code changes.
 Components request sounds by passing a string name (e.g., AudioManager.Instance.PlaySE("OK")).
+RACE_LOGIC_MODEL: The core race simulation is based on a "Shared Base Speed + Individual Boosts" model.
+All horses share a common base speed with a random fluctuation per frame.
+Individual abilities (like Speed) do not affect this base speed but instead influence the power and frequency of "Boost" events that are added on top of it.
+UI_HIERARCHY_MODEL: The visibility of global UI elements (Header, Footer) is centrally managed by a dedicated UIManager singleton.
+Other managers (e.g., LobbyManager, GameFlowManager) MUST NOT control these elements directly.
+Instead, they must request a state change from UIManager (e.g., UIManager.Instance.ShowHeader(false), UIManager.Instance.ShowLobbyFooter()).
+This ensures a clear separation of concerns and prevents conflicting state changes.
 CODING_STYLE: Adherence to a strict K&R style is required.
 The opening brace '{' must be on the same line as the declaration (class, method, if, etc.).
 However, methods containing only a single statement may be written on a single line.
 Example: public bool IsReady() { return true; }
 NAMING_CONVENTION (AI-First Naming Convention):
 Casing: All folders, GameObjects, Prefabs, and Scene files MUST use PascalCase (e.g., UiPrefabs, Mode_CustomRace).
 Structure: GameObjects and folders should follow a Type_SpecificName_Variant structure.
 Type (Prefix): A prefix indicating the object's high-level category for easy sorting and identification.
-Sys_: Singleton system managers (e.g., Sys_GameFlowManager).
+Sys: Singleton system managers (e.g., Sys_GameFlowManager).
-Canvas_: Root Canvas objects (e.g., Canvas_UI, Canvas_Stage).
+Canvas: Root Canvas objects (e.g., Canvas_UI, Canvas_Stage).
-Mode_: Root objects for major game modes (e.g., Mode_Training, Mode_CustomRace).
+Mode: Root objects for major game modes (e.g., Mode_Training, Mode_CustomRace).
 Scene_: Root objects for distinct, loadable scenes (e.g., Scene_Race).
 Panel_: UI panels for specific functions or sub-screens within a Mode (e.g., Panel_RaceSettings, Panel_HorseSelection).
 Content_: Variable content areas within a panel.